shenwei356/csvtk/doc/docs/usage.md

 Flags:
-  -c, --chunk-size int         chunk size of CSV reader (default 50) -C, --comment-char string    lines starting with commment-character will be ignored. if your header row starts with '#', please assign "-C" another rare symbol, e.g. '$' (default "#")
+  -c, --chunk-size int         chunk size of CSV reader (default 50) -C, --comment-char string    lines starting with commment-character will be ignored. if your header
+                               row starts with '#', please assign "-C" another rare symbol, e.g. '$' (default "#")
   -d, --delimiter string       delimiting character of the input CSV file (default ",") -h, --help                   help for csvtk
   -E, --ignore-empty-row       ignore empty rows
-  -I, --ignore-illegal-row     ignore illegal rows
+  -I, --ignore-illegal-row     ignore illegal rows.
+You can also use 'csvtk fix' to fix files with
+                               different numbers of columns in rows
-      --infile-list string     file of input files list (one file per line), if given, they are appended to files from cli arguments
-  -l, --lazy-quotes            if given, a quote may appear in an unquoted field and a non-doubled quote may appear in a quoted field
+      --infile-list string     file of input files list (one file per line), if given, they are appended to files from cli arguments -l, --lazy-quotes            if given, a quote may appear in an unquoted field and a non-doubled quote may appear in a quoted field -H, --no-header-row          specifies that the input CSV file does not have header row -j, --num-cpus int           number of CPUs to use (default value depends on your computer) (default 16) -D, --out-delimiter string   delimiting character of the output CSV file, e.g., -D $'\t' for tab (default ",")
-  -H, --no-header-row          specifies that the input CSV file does not have header row -j, --num-cpus int           number of CPUs to use (default value depends on your computer) (default 16) -D, --out-delimiter string   delimiting character of the output CSV file, e.g., -D $'\t' for tab (default ",") -o, --out-file string        out file ("-" for stdout, suffix .gz for gzipped out) (default "-") -T, --out-tabs               specifies that the output is delimited with tabs.
+  -o, --out-file string        out file ("-" for stdout, suffix .gz for gzipped out) (default "-") -T, --out-tabs               specifies that the output is delimited with tabs.
 Overrides "-D" -t, --tabs                   specifies that the input CSV file is delimited with tabs.
 Overrides "-d"